Friday, April 20, 2012

 Have I ever mentioned that Runners are Narcissists?

-Apparently the Easter Bunny was supposed to bring babies not chocolate: Easter was mostly good for us.
-We went to my aunt B's house in Roselle and fielded questions about if we were pregnant, when we are getting pregnant and why we don't simply buy a house in the suburbs already.
+Apparently, the Easter Bunny was supposed to bring babies, not chocolate: Easter was mostly good for us.
+We went to my aunt B's house in Roselle and fielded questions about whether we were pregnant, when we are getting pregnant and why we don't simply buy a house in the suburbs already.
 Even though Cousin Wednesday is already with child, apparently the rest of us – Wednesday’s brother’s wedding was about a month after ours -- have to get with the program and bring about the next generation.

 It seems strange to field questions about our reproduction plans, especially when we are supposed to be such an enlightened society and consider that 1) some people want children and are unable to have them, 2) if you are preggers, protocol suggests you wait about 3 months to share the news and 3) some people are unable to have children.
 My family, like most I suspect, ignores these considerations, especially #2 which exempts close family I suppose.